sulfurcfa/Sulfur/README.md

 # Steps to Build and run
 Please download the artifact zip from (https://drive.usercontent.google.com/download?id=1Kuoln4mEMCSg6197LQUBK7S_fhh_MJ3M&export=download&authuser=0)
-Since it is quite big, we could not push it on github.
+The archive is around 5 GB, so we could not upload it to GitHub.

 1. Copy the downloaded ZIP file into the `Sulfur` project directory.